Prugna21/memoQ/troubleshooting.md

 - **Solutions:**
   - Ensure you are using **Perl-Compatible Regular Expressions (PCRE)** syntax, which memoQ supports.
   - Double-check all escape characters (e.g., use `\\` to match a literal backslash).
-  - Test your regex patterns with external tools like [regex101.com](https://regex101.com/) set to PCRE flavor.
+  - Test your regex patterns with external tools like [regex101.com](https://regex101.com/).
   - Avoid greedy quantifiers if you want non-greedy matches (`.*?` instead of `.*`).

 ---